 Visitors may use selected workstations in Research Services (1st Floor, Library Addition).
 These workstations provide basic Internet access to the library's electronic resources.
 Registration (good for one year and requiring a government-issued ID) is required to use these computers.

 Use of these computers is limited to two hours per day.
+These computers shut down at 8 pm Sunday through Thursday, and at 6 pm Friday and Saturday.
 Productivity, statistical, and multimedia software are not available to visitors due to licensing restrictions.
 However you may use free web-based services such as Google Docs.

 Community users are welcome to bring their own laptops and use the SDSU wireless network.
 A simple registration procedure is required the first time of use.